cvc5/cvc5.github.io/_posts/2023-12-6-partitioning-strategies-for-distributed-smt-solving.md

 8 can be replaced with the desired number of partitions (must be a power of 2 for cube type partitions), 3 can be replaced with the desired number of seconds to wait until creating partitions (3 is empirically a good choice here), and decision-cube can be replaced with any cube type partition strategy: decision-cube, lemma-cube, or heap-cube.
 Additional documentation for different partitioning parameters can be found under the parallel options documentation.

+#### [Amalee Wilson](https://www.linkedin.com/in/amalee-wilson/) is a PhD student advised by Clark Barrett in the Stanford Center for Automated Reasoning ([Centaur](https://centaur.stanford.edu/)) Lab.
+Her PhD work is focused on strategies for distributed SMT solving.